We have had the pleasure to Interview with CEO of MÜHLE.

 A. Natural badger hair can retain water very well.

-On in the other hand, it needs to be rinsed thoroughly right after use.
+On the other hand, it needs to be rinsed thoroughly right after use.

-Even very little soap residues can cause the fine hair to break and the brush will shed hair.
+Even very few soap residues can cause the fine hair to break and the brush will shed hair.

 Also, it must not be stowed in containers when it´s wet.